d1b1/isAPI.js/README.md

 *  Swagger UI consumption.
 *  Lastly - refactor to allow it to run in a browser.

-Feedback is 100% welcome.
+Feedback is `100%` welcome.
 The current code was hammered together late night to make testing easier and to get an API out the door.
+I was surprise that this was not available.
+Needs a better name?